Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Listening plays a crucial role in human connection, and remember, careers grow on connection.

-A Real-Life Moment
+A Real-Life Workplace Example

 Imagine you're in a team meeting and confidently sharing your idea.
 Halfway through, one of your teammates jumps in with his stronger proposal.